Left Youth Solid

 The Linksjugend ['solid] (en: Left Youth ['solid]) is a political youth organisation in Germany.
 It is the official youth wing of the political party The Left.
 It was formed in 2007 as the legal successor to ['solid] – die sozialistische jugend (en: Solid: the socialist youth) which was the unofficial youth wing of the Left Party and its predecessor PDS.
 The name "solid" comes from sozialistisch, links, demokratisch (socialist, left, democratic.)
+As of 2026, it has about 14,300 members.
+Its membership has doubled from 2024 to 2026.